Joanne Patmore

 What inspired you to be a writer?

+My grandmother, and the connection I have with her, are the subjects of my debut novel Black Wattle.
 This is the story of a couple who emigrate to Australia in 1924 in search of a better life and, for one of them, to leave a damaging secret behind.
-It the story of the Group Settlement scheme in Western Australia but submerged beneath the historical detail is a story about mothers and children.
+The tale recounts Western Australia's Group Settlement scheme, and beneath the historical facts lies a narrative of mothers and children.

 Do you have any more books in the pipeline?